 It’s more than just safe for kids.
 It’s healthy for kids because it provides essential minerals like sodium, potassium, and magnesium to support optimal hydration.

-I created LMNT to be the kind of electrolyte drink mix that I would give to my kids.
-And that’s exactly what I do.
+We created LMNT to be the kind of electrolyte drink mix that we would give to our kids.
+And that’s exactly what we do!

 Every day before Jiu Jitsu, I mix LMNT into water bottles for my two girls: Zoe and Sagan.
 Zoe loves Citrus Salt.
 Does this mean she’ll be a margarita connoisseur later in life?
 I try not to think about it.
 Sagan is our raspberry monster.
 Raspberry Salt used to be my favorite too, until we launched Orange Salt.

-This kid-approved popsicle recipe uses Watermelon Salt, which my husband Robb is partial to.
-On a hot day, these babies could put the ice cream truck out of business.
+This kid-approved popsicle recipe tastes especially great with Watermelon Salt, which my husband Robb is partial to.
+On a hot day, they could put the ice cream truck out of business.

 The bottom line is that LMNT is a fun and tasty way to keep your kids hydrated.
 Plus it’s sweet without the sugar, which solves a major parenting problem rather neatly.

-One last note before I sign off.
-I hope you’ve found this helpful and that you’ll use what you learned today to keep your kids hydrated the healthy way.
-I promise they’ll appreciate it.
+One last note before I sign off: I hope you’ve found this helpful and that you’ll use what you learned today to keep your kids hydrated the healthy way.
+They’ll appreciate it.
 Whether that appreciation is for the taste or their health?
 No matter!
 We covered both.